igpatrocinio/igpatrocinio/README.md

 Father of Olívia 👧 and Sheik 🐶

 I'm passionate about solving problems with creative solutions.
-I've been working with Data since 2016 and as Data Engineer since 2021.
+I have been working with Data since 2016 and as Data Engineer since 2021.

 I always seek to implement object-oriented design in the solutions I create, aiming to reduce maintenance efforts and speed up development.